Tom Jones (1963 film): Release

-Reception

 Critical reception

 Time magazine's review stated "The film is a way-out, walleyed, wonderful exercise in cinema.
 It is also a social satire written in blood with a broadaxe.
 It is bawdy as the British were bawdy when a wench had to wear five petticoats to barricade her virtue".

 Rich Gold of Variety wrote "Though Tom Jones is a period piece and very different it has the same lustiness and boisterous content with which to project the star.
 It should breeze its way cheerfully through the box office figures.
 It has sex, Eastmancolor, some prime performers and plenty of action.
 Tony Richardson has directed John Osborne's screenplay with verve, though, occasionally, he falls back on camera tricks and editing which are disconcerting".

-On Rotten Tomatoes, the film has an approval rating of 80% based on retrospective reviews from 41 critics, with an average rating of 7.5/10.
+On Rotten Tomatoes, the film has an approval rating of 81% based on retrospective reviews from 42 critics, with an average rating of 7.5/10.
 The site's consensus states: "A frantic, irreverent adaptation of the novel, bolstered by Albert Finney's courageous performance and arresting visuals."
-On Metacritic, it has a score of 77 out of 100, based on reviews from 15 critics, indicating "generally favorable reviews.
-Ray Austin, stunt Coordinator and Master of horse excelled, he also doubled Albert Finney and others throughout the film and played Ruffian number one uncredited".
+On Metacritic, it has a score of 77 out of 100, based on reviews from 15 critics, indicating "generally favorable reviews".